Shopify/polaris/src/components/OptionsList/README.md

 # Options List

-An options list displays a list of similar selectable items, like tags or product collections.
+The options list component lets you create a list of grouped items that merchants can pick from.
+This can include single selection or multiple selection of options.
+Options list usually appears in a popover, and sometimes in a modal or a sidebar.
+Options lists are styled differently than [choice lists](/components/forms/choice-list) and should not be used within a form, but as a standalone menu.

 ---

 ## Best practices

-Options lists should:
+The options list component should:

-* Contain options of the same type
+- Be placed on its own inside a container.
+Usually the container behaves like a menu, as it does with [popover](/components/overlays/popover).
+Don’t place other components within the same container.
-* Place an options list inside a popover to preserve available screen space
+- Not be used when a [select component](/components/forms/select) will do.

 ---